BetoVerzemiassi/sass/README.md

 > ruby -v

-* 4º Deve aparecer a versão que foi instalada do Ruby, alog como:
+* 4º Deve aparecer a versão que foi instalada do Ruby, algo como:

 > Ruby -v no prompt do Windows